emptybutton/My-catalog/README.md

 # My-catalog
-Bot for creating your own product catalogs
+Bot for creating your own yandex lavka product catalogs